mikebway/hugo-site/content/post/color-after-2022.md

 ---

->"I knew red was the most difficult color to work with."
->
-> William Eggleston

 > "I immediately noticed that every photograph had something red in it.
 It was if he thought that if he loaded his camera with Kodachrome, he had to photograph something red."
 >
 > Stephen Shore, Aperture No. 260

+>"I knew red was the most difficult color to work with."
+>
+> William Eggleston

 For 35 years, Kodachrome 64 was my film of choice.
 I could not afford much of it, maybe 20 rolls, 720 frames, a year; usually less.
 I mostly photographed landscapes back then, so red was not much of a problem.
-Now, I mostly photograph people on the street in black and white, but when I do allow color into my frame, the reds do pop.
+Now, I mostly photograph people on the street in black and white, but when I do allow color into my frame, the reds do shout.

 {{< gallery >}}